lilydjwg/nvchecker/docs/usage.rst

   This only works when the source implementation uses the builtin HTTP client.

 httptoken
-  A personal authorization token used to call the url.
+  A personal authorization token used to fetch the url with the ``Authorization`` header.
   The type of token depends on the authorization required.

   - For Bearer token set : ``Bearer <Your_bearer_token>``
   - For Basic token set : ``Basic <Your_base64_encoded_token>``